Method 4: deductions

 Goods of the same class or kind

-Commission is paid by overseas suppliers/exporters to their agents (selling or consignment agents or commissionaires) in the EC.
+Commission is paid by overseas suppliers/exporters to their agents (selling or consignment agents or commissionaires) in the EU.
 Where the commission payment includes reimbursement for all the costs and expenses allowable under Method 4 the full amount is deductible as ‘profit and general expenses’.

 Where commission is paid separately from the reimbursement of costs and expenses, both amounts are deductible.
 The commission represents the profit element (an example is provided in GACV41050).